fbpx

 Minimum Entry for All Applicants

-1. Registered nurse (RN) license must be in good standing with a minimum of 1000 hours or RN work experience in the past two (2) years
+1. AdP license must be in good standing with a minimum of 1000 hours of AdP work experience in the past two (2) years

 1. Two or more years of Emergency or Critical Care experience